wkentaro/label-fusion/README.md

 <img src="static/label_fusion.png" width="80%" />

-C++ code to fuse multiple object mask images into OctoMap, which can be then used for 3d reconstruction of objects.
+C++ code to fuse multiple object labels or mask  into OctoMap, which can be then used for 3d reconstruction of objects.
+It works with and without depth inputs, so can be applied for depth insensible objects: texture-less (for stereo), black (for ir), and transparent.

 ## Requirements